 2. Maya Software

-Maya Software is available in educational license at Autodesk website.
-If you are a student, they allow you to download an educational copy by registering with them.
-If you are not, you might want to borrow your friend’s copy to try it out before you purchase it.
+Maya Software is available in educational license at Autodesk Educational Institution website.
+If you are a student, they allow you to download an educational copy free for 3 years.
+All you need to do is register with them.
+Register for free and select the latest Maya software to install.
+If you are not a student, you might want to borrow your friend’s copy to try it out before you purchase it.
 Maya is available for both Mac and Windows O/S.